 Post liberally on social media

 Before Meghan and Prince Harry got serious she often posted on her personal Twitter and Instagram accounts.
-However, now that she’s poised to marry Prince Harry, her social media activity will probably need to be adjusted.
+However, now that she’s married to Prince Harry, her social media activity was suspended, and all of her accounts deleted.
 Updates will now likely be posted for her on @KensingtonRoyal.
-This is where Meghan and Prince Harry’s stunning engagement photos were posted.
+This is where Meghan and Prince Harry’s stunning engagement and wedding photos were posted.

 Wear wedged shoes around the Queen